EdDataScienceEES/tutorial-Kirstb-04/index.md

 Do you want to make exciting and interactive Markdown files?
 Do you want to easily change folder names, and move files about in Github but don’t know how to?
 Well then, this is the tutorial for you!
 When people are first introduced to Github they can find it confusing and hard to follow (as I did initially) but through some simple hacks and codes you will soon be a Github pro!

-The overall aim of this tutorial is to give the reader a comprehensive overview of how to use Github, and it follows on from the [Intro to Github for version control](https://ourcodingclub.github.io/tutorials/git/) Coding Club tutorial where you can learn how to connect up your R studio with Github, and how version control works (go there now if you’re completely new to Github).
+The overall aim of this tutorial is to give the reader a comprehensive overview of how to use Github, and it follows on from the [Intro to Github for version control](https://ourcodingclub.github.io/tutorials/git/) Coding Club tutorial.
+There you can learn a bit about what Github is, how version control works,  how to connect up your R studio with Github, and how to make your own repository in Github (go there now if you’re completely new to Github).
 For those who have completed that tutorial or are already familiar with Github, carry on reading!